fastly/WordPress-Plugin/readme.txt

 - Integrates some of the advanced purging options from Fastly API
 - Allows to monitor purging using webhooks for slack

-Using this plugin means you won\'t have to purge content in Fastly when you make changes to your WordPress content.
+Using this plugin means you won't have to purge content in Fastly when you make changes to your WordPress content.
 Purges will automatically happen with no need for manual intervention.

 Customization: